nilleiz/EpGo-Docker/README.md

 ## ✨ NEW in v1.3

+## Skip refresh when XMLTV is recent

+Set **Skip EPG refresh if XMLTV younger than hours** in your config to skip regenrating XMLTV file on startup.
+EPGo checks the XMLTV modification time at startup and skips the download if it’s newer than the threshold you specify.

 ## Cache expiry controls

 Keep your artwork fresh without hammering the API.
 Version **1.3** introduces a configurable cache lifetime via `Max Cache Age Days`—set it to the number of days you want to retain pinned images before a background refresh, or leave it at `0` to keep cached art indefinitely.